Backwashing a Pool Sand Filter – Full Step by Step Guide

 Can you vacuum pool on backwash?

-Any dirt you pick up while vacuuming is likely to get trapped in the sand at the bottom of the filter and then when you finished and put the system into the filter cycle much of the dirt would be sent into the pool.
-Refer to the how to backwash a pool guide above.
+Any dirt you pick up while vacuuming is likely to get trapped in the sand at the bottom of the filter.
+When you finish and put the system into the filter cycle, much of the dirt will be sent into the pool.
+Refer to the how-to-backwash-a-pool guide above.

 See Can you vacuum a pool on backwash for a full explanation.